KS-Mohit/onboarding-tasks/README.md

-# Training Tasks

-This repository contains a collection of demo projects completed as part of the onboarding process for the Associate Data Scientist role.
-The goal of these projects is to demonstrate proficiency across a range of data tools, platforms, and frameworks used by the team.

----

 ## Projects Overview

 This repository is structured with a separate directory for each of the primary tasks.
 Each directory contains the necessary source code, sample data (if applicable), and its own detailed `README.md` explaining the project's setup and execution.